8th Grade Learning

 MGSE8.EE.7 Solve linear equations in one variable.

 a.
 Give examples of linear equations in one variable with one solution, infinitely many solutions, or no solutions.
-Show which of these possibilities is the case by successively transforming the given equation into simpler forms, until an equivalent equation of the form x = a, a = a, or a = b results (where and are different numbers).
+Show which of these possibilities is the case by successively transforming the given equation into simpler forms, until an equivalent equation of the form x = a, a = a, or a = b results (where a and b are different numbers).

 b.
 Solve linear equations with rational number coefficients, including equations whose solutions require expanding expressions using the distributive property and collecting like terms.